 If you are on a budget, it might be a better idea to get a cheaper option but a stellar lens.
 (For example, getting Nikon D5500 and a Sigma 15-55mm f/1.8 lens with it).

-And if you are a beginner, check out Photography Pro online courses to build a solid foundation for your future as a photographer.
+If you are a beginner, check out Photography Pro online courses to build a solid foundation for your future as a photographer.

 I really hope you enjoyed this list of the best cameras and lenses for landscape photography and let me know which one you found most suitable for you.